 David SOUTHWICK: The backbench can laugh all they like, because let me tell you their constituents are scared.
 They fear for their lives because this government is MIA.
 They have sacked the police commissioner and thrown him under a bus as a scapegoat.
 The person they should be sacking is the police minister.
 That is who should go.
 He is incompetent.
 He is a gutless coward, not being able to front the police commissioner in the first place and in a dignified way after 45 years and say, 'Thank you for your service, and I'm sorry but your services are no longer required.'
 Instead he has given the job to a bureaucrat.
 What a weak, gutless police minister.
-A weak, gutless - and there he is - hopeless, useless police minister.
-That is who you are, a gutless, hopeless police minister.
+What a weak, gutless police minister.